CLQuantizer/ezblog/docs/blog/posts/core_dump.md

 Linux typically writes dump to "/var/lib/systemd/coredump" as file.
 Mac is very different.

+## **I still don't get it**
+I switched to ubuntu 20.04LTS, ran the aformentioned segfault programme, and then did not find the dump file.
+I don't understand why.
+This is the end.

 ## **Man 5 core**
 Run ```man 5 core``` to see the following.
 It is crazy.
 [Marcin Orlowski's answer](https://stackoverflow.com/questions/2065912/core-dumped-but-core-file-is-not-in-the-current-directory) on stack overflow directed me here.